Non-volatile random-access memory: Millipede memory

 Perhaps one of the more innovative solutions is millipede memory, developed by IBM.
 Millipede is, in essence, a punched card rendered using nanotechnology in order to dramatically increase areal density.
 Although it was planned to introduce Millipede as early as 2003, unexpected problems in development delayed this until 2005, by which point it was no longer competitive with flash.
 In theory the technology offers storage densities on the order of 1 Tbit/in^{2} (≈155 Gbit/cm^{2}), greater than even the best hard drive technologies currently in use (perpendicular recording offers 636 Gbit/in^{2} (≈98.6 Gbit/cm^{2}) as of Dec.
 2011), but future heat-assisted magnetic recording and patterned media together could support densities of 10 Tbit/in^{2} (≈1.55 Tbit/cm^{2}).
-However, slow read and write times for memories this large seem to limit this technology to hard drive replacements as opposed to high-speed RAM-like uses, although to a very large degree the same is true of flash as well.
+However, slow read and write times for memories this large seem to limit this technology to hard drive replacements as opposed to high-speed RAM-like uses, although, to a very large degree, the same is true of flash as well.

 FeFET memory

-An alternative application of (hafnium oxide based) ferroelectrics is Fe FET based memory, which utilises a ferroelectric between the gate and device of a field-effect transistor.
-Such devices are claimed to have the advantage that they utilise the same technology as HKMG (high-L metal gate) based lithography, and scale to the same size as a conventional FET at a given process node.
-As of 2017 32Mbit devices have been demonstrated at 22 nm.
+An alternative application of (hafnium oxide-based) ferroelectrics is Fe FET based memory, which utilises a ferroelectric between the gate and device of a field-effect transistor.
+Such devices are claimed to have the advantage that they utilise the same technology as HKMG (high-κ metal gate) based lithography, and scale to the same size as a conventional FET at a given process node.
+As of 2017, 32 Mbit devices have been demonstrated at 22 nm.